-- Quite some excitement about Gröbner basis approach to SAT solving after [CEI96] - Promise of performance improvement failed to deliver - Meanwhile: the CDCL revolution... - Some current SAT solvers do Gaussian elimination, but this is only very limited form of polynomial calculus - Is it harder to build good algebraic SAT solvers, or is it just that too little work has been done (or both)? - Some shortcut seems to be needed full Gröbner basis computation does too much work (counts #satisfying assignments we just want to know whether $\neq 0$)
+- Quite some excitement about Gröbner basis approach to SAT solving after [CEI96] - Promise of performance improvement failed to deliver - Meanwhile: the CDCL revolution... - Some current SAT solvers do Gaussian elimination, but this is only very limited form of polynomial calculus - Fail to solve even FPHP formulas (though this can be fixed) - Is it harder to build good algebraic SAT solvers, or is it just that too little work has been done (or both)? - Some shortcut seems to be needed full Gröbner basis computation does too much work

-Introduced in [CCT87]
+Introduced in [CCT87] based on integer LP in [Gom63, Chv73]